formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 **User Rating and Review:**

-* **G2 Rating: 4.3/5**
+* **Capterra Rating: 4.5/5**
-* **Customer Review:** "HubSpot's survey tool integrates seamlessly with the rest of the platform.
-It's a game-changer for us in understanding our audience and tailoring our strategies." – G2 Customer Review
+* **Capterra Customer Review:** "The most important thing about Hubspot is the great quantity of tools and features that you can find in this software.
+They are really easy to use and the Look and Feel is excellent."

 **4. Alchemer (formerly SurveyGizmo)**